COSI-Lab/book/src/mirror/services.md

 Warning: The command '/usr/bin/lwp-request' has been replaced by a script: /usr/bin/lwp-request: Perl script text executable
 ```

-This seems to be a wellknown issue on debian based machines.
-2 attempts have been made to stop this error without success.
+This seems to be a well known issue on Debian based machines.
+So far two attempts have been made to stop this error, both without success.